osbjs/create-tiny-sb/README.md

 # create-tiny-sb
-Bootstrap your osu storyboard with `tiny-osbjs`.
+Bootstrap your osu storyboard with `tiny-osbjs` with some prebuilt components.

 With npm:
 ```bash